 This pack can hold lots of things, getting it done at the coffeeshop.

 Two different sized pockets with securing straps are great features.

 The North Face Surge II Transit was also the second-best backpack we tried for laptop protection.
 Access to the separate laptop compartment is via an over-the-top zipper.
 There are two laptop pockets in this compartment, each with a securing strap on top, which we liked.
 The larger pocket was much too large for our 15 inch MacBook Pro, meaning it is prone to sliding side to side and potentially taking a shot from the sides near the zippers, where there is much less padding.
 The North Face claims this pack will fit most 17 inch laptops, but unfortunately, we didn't have a 17-inch machine to test this.
 The smaller pocket fit our 11 inch MacBook Air perfectly, a rarity in this test, but we think it may be too large for tablets.
 There is great padding everywhere except the sides near the zippers, and we loved how the back plate padding stretched way down below the bottom of the laptop pockets, so there is no chance of hitting them on the ground.

 The laptop compartment on the Surge folds all the way open for ease in airport security.

-This model was one of the most comfortable backpacks that we tested, although in our opinion there were a few that just felt better.
-The single factor that led to it getting a 7 out of possible 10 when it comes to comfort is that the back plate is really large and flat, which keeps it from sitting as comfortably against the back as the Recon or Osprey Flapjack.
+This model was one of the most comfortable backpacks that we tested, although, in our opinion, there were a few that just felt better.
+The single factor that led to it getting a 7 out of possible 10 when it comes to comfort is that the back plate is huge and flat, which keeps it from sitting as comfortably against the back as the Recon or Osprey Flapjack.
 It does, however, come with sternum and waist straps that help to secure the load.

 The foam back and flat shoulder straps make the pack very comfortable, but it is large.